-In the southern breeding areas of the ringed seals (i.e. Gulf of Riga, Gulf of Finland and Archipelago Sea) improving trends have not been observed (Karlsson et al. 2008; M. Jussi pers. com; Ahola pers com.).
-The ringed seal population in the Gulf of Finland is decreasing, amounting to about 100 animals (M. Verevkin pers. com), and considered to indicate a very alarming status.
-The Baltic ringed seal is listed as Vulnerable by the International Union for Conservation of Nature, IUCN.
-Thus, the low population growth rates in all subpopulations show that the Baltic ringed seal does not achieve GES.
+In the Southern ringed seal management unit (i.e. Gulf of Riga, Gulf of Finland and Archipelago Sea) improving trends have not been observed and the population sizes only sum up to a small fraction of the LRL (Karlsson et al. 2008; M. Jüssi pers. com; M. Ahola pers comm.).
+The ringed seal stock in the Gulf of Finland is decreasing, amounting to about 100 animals (M. Verevkin pers. com), and is considered to indicate a very alarming status.
+Thus, the Southern ringed seal management unit is clearly below good status in both population size and growth rate.